mikaelbr/bacon-love/exercises/06_map_and_filter/problem.md

 */
 ```

-This is also where immutablitiy comes into play again.
+This is also where immutability comes into play.
 When mapping or
 filtering an Observable you will get a whole new Observable instead of
 modifying the source Observable.
 This goes for all the combinators in Bacon.js
-aswell.
+as well.
 The new Observable will emit the transformed value each time the
 source Observable emits a value.

 `filter` also transforms the values, but instead of giving them a new value it
-will decide wether the value should be emitted or skipped entirely.
+will decide whether the value should be emitted or skipped entirely.
 This gives
 it an important distinction from `map` which will emit a value each time the
 source emits a value.